jerickjoe111/launch-school/JS230/02a_events.md

 - `stopImmediatePropagation()`: it works as `stopPropagation()`, except it prevents also the invocation of any subsequent event listeners registered on the same object.

 !
-> It's very important to remember that the browser lets the event go through the capturing and bubbling phases before it performs the default action of the event (like clicking on a link), but if there's any listener on the path with a `preventDefault()` call, then that default action will be prevented.
+It's very important to remember that the browser lets the event go through the capturing and bubbling phases before it does the default action of the event (like loading a new page after clicking on a link), but if there's any listener on the path with a `preventDefault()` invocation, then that default action will be prevented.

 ## Event dispatch and propagation

 In JavaScript, most events that occur on document elements _propagate_.
 This means that, when the event occurs, it is _dispatched_ all throughout the `window` object up and down the containing DOM elements in three distinct phases: the _capturing phase_, the _target phase_, and the _bubbling phase_.

 1. In the **capturing phase**, the event gets 'dispatched' or 'transmitted' first to the `window` object, then to the `document` object, and then all the way down until reaching the target element.
 In practice, this means that, if any, the capturing listeners (listeners registered with the appropriate _options_ argument) of the `Window` object are invoked first, then the capturing listeners on `document`, then on `body`, and so on all the way down the DOM tree until the capturing listeners of the parent of the event target are called.
-Capturing listeners on the event target itself, however, are not invoked.
 2. In the **target phase**, non-capturing listeners are invoked on the target object on which the event was fired originally.
 3. The **bubbling phase**: Most events on documents 'bubble': after the listeners on the target phase are invoked, the listeners for this type of event, if any, registered on the target's parent are invoked, and then again, if any, the listeners on the parent's parent are also invoked, and then this process continues up to the `Document` and the `Window` object.
 This event propagation phase is like the capturing phase in reverse.

-> The browser waits for the event object to go through the propagation phases (capturing and bubbling) before it performs the default action of the event.
-If there's an event handler with a `preventDefault` call somewhere in the propagation path, the default behavior is skipped.
+It's very important to remember that the browser lets the event go through the capturing and bubbling phases before it does the default action of the event (like loading a new page after clicking on a link), but if there's any listener on the path with a `preventDefault()` invocation, then that default action will be prevented.

+### Delegation

-Although not very intuitive at first, event propagation allows us to implement _event delegation_: Thanks to the 'bubbling' phase, we can register a single listener on a common ancestor element and handle the event response from there, instead of having to add individual listeners to each element, which can lead to extremely confusing code and can become memory-heavy (we would be defining different functions for each different element).
+Although not very intuitive at first, event propagation allows us to implement _event delegation_: Thanks to the 'bubbling' phase, we can register a single listener on a common ancestor element and handle the event response from there, instead of having to add individual listeners to each element, which can lead to extremely confusing code and/or become memory-heavy (we would be creating different functions objects for each different element).

 The vast majority of events bubble, except `'focus'`, `'blur'`, and `'scrolls'` (meaning that listeners for them have to be registered as capturing listeners via the `addEventListener` third argument).
 The `'load'` event on document elements bubbles, but it stops at the `Document` object, not propagating into the `window` object.